-Whether you’re bored of your regular ski haunts, or you just want an excuse to leave your beginner friends behind, here are 5 of the best ski resorts that only an expert will truly appreciate.
+Whether you’re bored of your regular ski haunts, or you just want an excuse to leave your beginner friends behind, here are five of the best ski resorts that experts will truly appreciate.

 As one of Europe’s oldest and most popular ski resorts, Chamonix is an absolute must ski for anyone that considers themselves an expert.
-This was where the very first Winter Olympics were held in 1924, and is a resort that is steeped in history and tradition.
+This was where the very first Winter Olympics were held in 1924 – a resort steeped in history and tradition.

-The Glaciers on Mont Blanc and on Les Grand-Montets are as spectacular as they are deadly.
-With a total of 163km of piste, it’s not the biggest of Europe’s many resorts but it certainly is one of the most challenging.
-But beware that due to its reputation, it’s one of the top resorts to be “seen in” – so the throngs of skiers heading for the slopes can be quite a chore.
+The glaciers on Mont Blanc and Les Grand-Montets are as spectacular as they are deadly.
+With a total of 163km of piste, it’s not the biggest of Europe’s many resorts, but it’s certainly one of the most challenging.
+Beware though: due to its reputation, Chamonix is one of the top resorts to be “seen in” – so the throngs of skiers heading for the slopes can be quite a chore.

 If you’re looking for a resort that has it all from the moment you step off the lift, then Whistler is the resort for you.
 The immaculately maintained pistes and many miles of tree runs are easily accessible, meaning no need for hiking to get your thrills.

 Whistler boasts some of the steepest inbound terrain in North America with 30% of its total runs for advanced and expert skiers.
 That’s 50 runs and countless miles of off piste action.